SteveNew/Siege-of-Avalon-Open-Source/README.md

 And just to quote their readme:

-“Siege of Avalon: Anthology” Remastered : Open Source is our huge “thank you” to the community that was keeping this great isometric RPG alive from 2003 till 2021 by adding constant updates and modifications to it.
-Our goal is to ensure that fans can develop the game further the way they envision it and use all the work and love we’ve put into it already.
+ Siege of Avalon: Anthology  Remastered : Open Source is our huge  thank you  to the community that was keeping this great isometric RPG alive from 2003 till 2021 by adding constant updates and modifications to it.
+Our goal is to ensure that fans can develop the game further the way they envision it and use all the work and love we ve put into it already.

 Release Date: 8 April 2021